 1. Hot Chocolate

 I know.
-Hot Chocolate.
+Hot Chocolate is at the top of the list things to do in December when it’s cold.
 What a cool, new thing you’ve never tried before, right?
 WRONG.
 First of all, if you’ve never been to Italy, you probably think hot chocolate is a liquid.
 But in this ingenious country, it’s not.
 What Italians call hot chocolate (you know, besides “cioccolato caldo”) is a thick, velvety rich drink that’s almost a pudding but not quite.
 It’s served with a spoon, so, you decide.
 For the absolute best hot chocolate in Florence, cross the Arno and find your way to “Hemingway.”
 Their menu includes creations from the world champion of artistic chocolate-making.
 A valid reason for the café being a little pricey?
 I’d say so.
 Savor a creamy, white hot chocolate with ginger, and try not to feel bad for those silly people who come to Florence in the summer.

 Piazza Piattellina, 9